square/wire/wire-library/docs/wire_compiler.md

 ### Java

 Here's an exhaustive Java configuration.
-Booleans are shown with their non-default behavior.
+Booleans are shown with their default behavior.

 ```groovy
 wire {